Watch the trailer

 19 year-old college drop-out Seth Davis (Giovanni Ribisi) has just joined the inner circle of the boiler room boys – fired-up young men who get off on the adrenaline rush, the silver-tongued lingo, the ego boost of finagling hard sales for outrageous commissions.
 Seth wants to earn just two things in life: a million dollars and his perpetually disappointed father´s respect.
 After failing to do either one by running an illicit casino out of his Queens apartment, Seth has decided to go legit by joining the only brokerage firm that promises him a fast road to the top.

 At first the boiler room seems the perfect way to ride the monster economic wave of the ’90s to riches, success and parental approval.
-Seth sports a suit and tie, works extreme hours and passes the stockbroker exams with record scores.
+Seth sports a suit and tie, work extreme hours and passes the stockbroker exams with record scores.
 He´s fast on his feet, has a sharp cold-calling style and it seems as if his bank account – and his worth as a good son – are about to rise.

 Soon Seth is hanging out with his boiler room buddies including Chris (Vin Diesel), a millionaire broker whose mouth is as fast as his money, and Greg (Nicky Katt), Seth´s arrogant and envious mentor.
 He even begins to date the firm´s receptionist, Debbie (Nia Long).
 And like everyone there, he feeds on the greed and fear of unsuspecting investors, selling them stocks they never wanted.